Introduction

 - Resetting Count on Scoring a Court: Whenever either team scores a court, the count resets to zero for both the court and the number of consecutive deals won.

-- Goon Court: If a Court Piece team wins the first seven consecutive tricks of a hand, they not only win the deal but also earn one Court immediately.
+- Goon Court: If a Court Piece team wins the first seven consecutive tricks of a hand, they win the deal and earn one Court immediately.
 This is often referred to as a goon court.

 - Bavney (52-Court): If a team achieves the remarkable feat of winning every trick in a hand, they secure a massive 52 Courts, known as a Bavney.